Detroit teens charged as adults in Uber driver’s slaying

 DETROIT (AP) — A 16-year-old boy and 15-year-old girl are being charged as adults in the robbery and fatal stabbing of an Uber driver in Detroit.

-They were expected to be arraigned Friday on first-degree murder, carjacking and armed robbery charges, according to the Wayne County prosecutor’s office.
+They were arraigned Friday on first-degree murder, carjacking and armed robbery charges, according to the Wayne County prosecutor’s office.

 Police found Timothy Perkins, 60, of Southfield, in a southwest Detroit alley on Jan.
 21. He had been beaten with a hammer and suffered multiple stab wounds to his body.
 He later died at a hospital.